-Lesley Manville (Mum, Sherwood) will reprise her role as wealthy and emotionally repressed mother Robina Chase, while Jonah Hauer-King (Little Women) returns as her son Harry, an interpreter at the British embassy in Warsaw who was later commissioned into the British Army.
+Lesley Manville (Mum, Sherwood) will reprise her role as wealthy and emotionally repressed mother Robina Chase, while Jonah Hauer-King (The Little Mermaid) returns as her son Harry, an interpreter at the British embassy in Warsaw who was later commissioned into the British Army.

 Julia Brown will once again play Lois, a talented singer and factory worker from Manchester, while Zofia Wichlacz is back as Kasia, a brave Polish freedom fighter.

 Inbetweeners star Blake Harrison reprises his role as Harry's platoon sergeant Stan Raddings, Eugénie Derouand is back as Henriette, a Jewish nurse in Nazi Paris, Eryk Biedunkiewicz returns as Kasia's youngest brother Jan and Cel Spellman (Cold Feet) will play Joe, a member of Harry's platoon, once again.

 Whether Sean Bean returns as World War One veteran and pacifist Douglas Bennett or is not clear at this stage.
 The same for Doctor Who star Arthur Darvill as RAF pilot Vernon Hunter who does however feature in the plot.
 We'll keep you updated.